-A 500-word fictional prose monologue in the voice of the wife, mistress, sister, mother of a famous real or fictional person.
+A 500-word fictional prose monologue in the voice of the wife, mistress, sister, daughter, mother of a famous real or fictional person.
 We’re inviting strong voice pieces suitable for both page or performance.
 Please give your piece a title that explains the relationship, e.g. ‘Ophelia, fiancée of Hamlet’; ‘Melania, wife of Donald Trump’.

 Flash Challenge (Subscriber Only)

 Judged by award-winning author Meg Pokrass.
 Please send stories up to 250 words that tell a complete story on the theme: rationalisation

 A submission slot for short stories intended to be read aloud to a child at bedtime.
 They can be on any subject, but no more than 250 words in length.

 Do you have a novel or memoir ready for submission?
 Are you wrestling with how to describe it to an agent or editor?
 Submit your draft pitch letter for possible inclusion in Mslexia, along with detailed feedback from experienced literary agent Catherine Cho.

 Your letter should be no more than 300 words in length, and should include the following information:

 - two-sentence overview of the book (including its genre and one or more comparative title/s)

 - two sentences about you